BuchPa/NumSim16/README.md

 ## Testing subsystems
 There are tests for the various subsystems of the program.
 See documentation of the main function for a complete list of them.
 You can execute the tests by executing the program with one of the test parameters.
 E.g. ```./numsim TEST_GRID``` performs the tests implemented for the Grid class.

-## Disabling live visualisation
-Run scons again with the parameter visu turned off.
-E.g. ```scons visu=0```.
-After that, execute the program like normal.